05 September 2013

 2 In medium mixing bowl, whisk together flours and starches, sugar, baking powder, xanthan gum and salt.
 Whisking for about 30 seconds sort of sifts the dry ingredients.
 With pastry blender,large fork or your fingers, cut softened butter into the flour mixture until it is thoroughly combined and looks rather like cornmeal.

-3 In 2-cup glass measure, combine milk, egg and vanilla extract.
+3 In 2-cup glass measure, combine milk, vinegar, egg and vanilla extract.
 With your favorite mixing spoon, gradually beat in the egg mixture in three batches, beating for 20 seconds after each addition.
 (A wooden spoon works perfectly well, but I use an English cake whisk, a kind of stainless steel wire spoon that has been made in Britain for over a hundred years.)

 4 Using measuring spoons, spoon just one tablespoonful of batter into each cup; then spoon just one-half teaspoonful into each cup.
 Bake at 350 for about 15 to 18 minutes, or until toothpick inserted in center comes out clean.
 Place baking sheet on wire rack to cool for about 5 minutes before removing cupcakes from tins.
 Cool completely before frosting.

 Note: Since it's such a tiny amount of batter, I want to be really clear about how I measured.
 It's a thin-ish batter, so it is a level tablespoon and half teaspoon.
 And, most important, I don't scrape every bit of batter out of the spoon.
 If I did, perhaps I wouldn't need the additional teaspoon of batter.
 But it's a lot faster to just dump the spoonful of batter in the cup and move onto the next and then come back with the half teaspoon.